publicdocs/uscode/assets/md/titles/usc08/us/usc/t8/ch12/schIV/m__us_usc_t8_s1522.md

                 (i) The number of refugees placed (by county of placement) and the expenditures made in the year under the grant or contract, including the proportion of such expenditures used for administrative purposes and for provision of services.

-                (ii) The proportion of refugees placed by the agency in the previous year who are receiving cash or medical assistance described in subsection (e) of this section.
+                (ii) The proportion of refugees placed by the agency in the previous year who are receiving cash or medical assistance described in subsection (e).

                 (iii) The efforts made by the agency to monitor placement of the refugees and the activities of local affiliates of the agency.